 Also available is a variety of other resources such as lectures on design topics.
 One example is this presentation on intelligent web design.

 The site is well-organized so its easy to navigate and find the lessons you are looking for.
-In addition, since MIT’s OpenCourseWare is a not-for-profit initiative, you never have to deal with any ads or sales pitches for subscription plans.
+In addition, since MIT’s OpenCourseWare is a not-for-profit initiative, you never have to deal with any ads or marketing sales pitches for subscription plans.

 Typography is key to the work of a graphic designer.
 In almost all instances of graphic design, you will see some use of type.
 Each font adds a different feeling and style to a design.
 So choosing a font can make or break your design project.